 A self-described "Common Sense Jeffersonian Conservative," Allen had the distinction of holding Thomas Jefferson's seat in the Virginia House of Delegates from 1983 to 1991 and briefly represented Virginia's 7th Congressional District in the U.S. House of Representatives from 1991 to 1992, before a partisan re-districting maneuver combined his district with that of a more senior Republican Member of the House.

-In 2007, Allen founded George Allen Strategies, which provides companies and individuals with insightful and effective counsel, consulting and strategic advice on a range of issues including energy, technology, financial services and business development.
+In 2007, Allen founded George Allen Strategies, which provides companies and individuals with insightful and effective counsel, consulting and strategic advice on a range of issues including energy, technology, and business development.

-Allen serves and has served on the board of directors of several companies, including Armada-Hoffler (AHH-NYSE), Nano Risk Assessment Inc., Lee Technologies, and the Hillsdale Group.
-He is a Strategic Advisor to the VT Group, which advances integrated, high-capacity fiber optic technology solutions to significantly reduce operational costs.
+Allen also serves and has served on the board of directors of several companies, including Armada-Hoffler (AHH-NYSE), and Nano Risk Assessment Inc., and the Advisory Boards for the VT Group, and NXT Energy Solution, Inc (NSFDF).

-Allen is the Reagan Ranch Presidential Scholar for the Young America’s Foundation and serves on the Reagan Ranch Board of Governors.
+Allen is the Reagan Ranch Presidential Scholar for the Young America's Foundation and serves on the Reagan Ranch Board of Governors.
 Allen serves on the Virginia Commonwealth University School of Engineering Foundation Board of Trustees and the Appalachian School of Law Board of Trustees.
-Allen is an Honorary Virginia Co-Chairman of Communities in Schools with Sen. Mark Warner.
+Allen serves on the National Advisory Council of the U.S. Global Leadership Coalition and is an Honorary Virginia Co-Chairman of Communities in Schools with Sen. Mark Warner.
 He serves on the advisory boards of the Mid-Atlantic Hispanic Chamber of Commerce and the Hampton Roads Proton Beam Therapy Institute at Hampton University.